Enhancing Authentication with Timestamp‑Based Device Verification

 -

-Method Selection: Following each successful login, the server and client use a synchronized random selection process to choose the same method from the shared array for next login.
+Method Selection: After each successful login, the server randomly selects a method from the shared array for the next login and notifies the client of the new method.

 -

-No User Intervention: The entire process is handled automatically by the underlying authentication code—no passwords or user memory required.
+No User Intervention: The entire process is handled automatically by the authentication system—no passwords and no user interaction required.

 -

-Initial Provisioning: Corporate IT sets up the initial method during the authorized device’s provisioning.
+Initial Provisioning: Corporate IT configures the initial method during authorized device provisioning.

 -

-Customizable Arrays: Each company can define its own transformation method array based on its security policies.
+Customizable Arrays: Each organization can define its own transformation‑method array based on its security policies.

 -